Delta Goodrem: 2001–2003: Neighbours and Innocent Eyes

 Goodrem's largely self-penned debut studio album, Innocent Eyes, was released on 24 March 2003 in Australia and debuted at number one on the ARIA Album Charts, breaking Australian records previously held by John Farnham's Whispering Jack (1986) by staying at number one for 29 consecutive weeks, while tying with Neil Diamond's Hot August Night (1972) as the second-longest charting number one album with a total of 29 weeks at top spot.
 It was the highest-selling album in Australia of 2003 and sold 1.2 million copies in Australia, and over 4 million worldwide.
 The album also charted highly in the UK, peaking at number two.
 The album's third single "Innocent Eyes" again reached number one on the ARIA Singles Chart and number nine in the UK.
 It was certified Platinum in Australia for sales over 70,000 copies.

 In July, Goodrem was diagnosed with Hodgkin lymphoma, a form of cancer.
-This forced her to take a break from her career to undergo treatment, however singles from Innoncent Eyes continued.
+This forced her to take a break from her career to undergo treatment, however singles from Innocent Eyes continued.
 The album's fourth single, "Not Me, Not I", became her fourth consecutive number one single in Australia, overtaking the previous effort of three number-ones from Kylie Minogue's debut studio album, Kylie (1988).
 It was certified Platinum for sales over 70,000 copies.
 In early August, Goodrem announced she would not renew her contract with Glenn Wheatley.
 Her mother, Lea Goodrem, replaced him as her manager.
 Later that month, Goodrem won seven ARIA Music Awards, including "Best Female Artist", surpassing Natalie Imbruglia's previous record of six awards in 1999.
 As she was too unwell to perform at the ceremony herself, singer Darren Hayes performed a rendition of "Lost Without You" as a tribute, bringing an overwhelmed Goodrem to tears.
 Her first full-length DVD Delta became the highest-selling music DVD by an Australian artist in Australia ever, with a certification of 11× platinum.
 The Australian-only release "Predictable" became her fifth consecutive number one on the ARIA Singles Chart in December and was certified double Platinum for sales of over 140,000 copies.